hir0kio/ts-signify/README.md

 ### generateKeyPair({ passphrase? }): KeyPair

 Generates a key pair.
-Returns a `KeyPair` object that has `privateKey` and `publicKey` members.
+Returns a `KeyPair` object that has `publicKey` and `secretKey` members.

-### sign({ comment, message, passphrase, privateKey }): string
+### sign({ comment, message, passphrase, secretKey }): string

-Signs the message using the private key and returns a signature.
+Signs the message using the secret key and returns a signature.

 ### verify({ message, publicKey, signature }): boolean